 The Taste of Black tea

-Black tea, which undergoes complex fermentation, evokes a strong scent and has the heaviest concentration of caffeine.
-Black tea is stronger in flavour than green tea, white tea or oolong tea.
+Black Tea, which undergoes complex fermentation, evokes a strong scent and has the heaviest concentration of caffeine.
+Black tea is stronger in flavor than green tea, white tea or oolong tea.

 Black Tea Grading